syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/heatmap-chart/EJ2_ASP.NETCORE/getting-started.md

 ## Add data label

-Add data labels to improve the readability of the heat map.
+Add data labels to improve the readability of the heatmap.
 This can be achieved by setting the [showLabel](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.HeatMap.HeatMapCellSettings~ShowLabel.html) property to **true** in the [cellSettings](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.HeatMap.HeatMap~CellSettings.html) object.

 {% if page.publishingplatform == "aspnet-core" %}